Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-08-16-building-a-mud-part-1/index.md

 ## What is a MUD?

 MUD stands for Multi-User-Dungeon.
 It's very much the grandfather of modern MMORPG's such as Runescape and World of Warcraft.
-Not nearly as polished, and typically without a GUI, they're primarily text-based, making it perfect for a simple console application without having to worry about graphics, sounds or real-time / reaction speed based event handling.
+Not nearly as polished, and typically without a GUI, they're primarily text-based, making it perfect for a simple console application without having to worry about graphics, sounds or real-time / reaction speed-based event handling.

 ## Why a MUD?